Vladimir Putin

 About

-Vladimir Putin is a Russian politician who served as the second president of the Russian Federation (2000 – 2008) and the prime minister (2008 – 2012).[1]
+Vladimir Putin is a Russian politician who served as the second president of the Russian Federation (2000 – 2008) and its prime minister (2008 – 2012).[1]
 With his victory in the 2012 Russian presidential election, Putin became the first Russian politician to serve three terms of presidency in the Kremlin.
-A former KGB officer, he has had a longstanding cult of personality in Russia, and has been garnering reputation as a “badass” on the Internet.
+A former KGB officer, he has had a longstanding cult of personality in Russia, and has been garnering reputation as a badass on the Internet.

 Online History